-Helping high-net-worth individuals put away more money tax efficiently for retirement is challenging.
+Like all kinds of life insurance, including whole life, the death benefit is the most critical aspect and will help protect your loved ones.
+But whole life insurance can also help with the challenges that high-net-worth individuals face when looking to put away more money for retirement, tax efficiently.
 Roth IRA contributions phase out at annual incomes of $144,000 for individuals, $214,000 for married people filing jointly.
 Maximum IRA contributions aren’t anything to get excited about either ($6,000, or $7,000 for those 50 and over).

 Many experts also expect to see tax-rate hikes across the board for the highest earners.
 Participating and funding a structure that has little or no taxable consequences to clients’ assets is an extremely attractive proposition and is driving interest in whole life insurance.